etherinsight/nft-marketplace/README.md

 npx hardhat node

 ```
 In a seperate terminal run the next two commands.
-The hardhat node must be running at the same time as the npm node for the app to work correctly.
-Also check that the output of the hardhat run deploy command matches with the config.js file.
+The hardhat node must be running when you run the deploy script.

 ```shell
 npx hardhat run scripts/deploy.js --network localhost